JakeCooper/Tassel/README.md

 ### Tassel 🎓

 Tassel is a CSS-In-JS library inspired by cssmodules.
+Write styles, get unique classes which describe your components.

 `Landing.styles.js`
 ```javascript